For postgraduate studies of Sphenisciform and Procellariiform seabirds

 McGill University,Canada and CNRS (France)

+Applications are now open for projects commencing in 2023.
 Successful proposals will combine the development of skills useful for a future career in ornithology with a sound scientific research proposal.

 The current specifics of our Studentships are currently: